B5a. Air pollution

 |Area affected by nitrogen||

-Note: Long and short-term assessments are based on a direct comparison of the 2 relevant data points, using a 3% rule of thumb.
+Note: Long- and short-term assessments are based on a direct comparison of the two relevant data points, using a 3% rule of thumb.
 See Assessing Indicators.

 In 1996, acid deposition exceeded critical loads in 77% of the UK area of sensitive terrestrial habitats.
-This declined to 39% in 2017.
-The short-term trend between 2012 and 2017 (using a 3-year average for years 2011 to 2013 and comparing with 2017), showed an 18% decrease in the area affected by acidity.
-In 2017, nitrogen deposition exceeded critical loads in 58% of sensitive habitats.
+This declined to 40% in 2018.
+The short-term trend between 2013 and 2018, showed a 14% decrease in the area affected by acidity.
+In 2018, nitrogen deposition exceeded critical loads in 59% of sensitive habitats.
 This was a decrease from a level of 75% in 1996.
-In the short term, nitrogen deposition decreased by 8% (using a 3-year average for years 2011 to 2013 and comparing with 2017).
+In the short term, the area where nitrogen deposition exceeded critical load decreased by 5% between 2013 and 2018.

 The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification, and nitrogen oxides and ammonia can contribute to terrestrial eutrophication, both of which adversely affect semi-natural ecosystems.
 Exceeding the critical load for acid deposition is likely to cause low soil pH and high aluminium availability, making the habitat unsuitable for many species.
 Excess nitrogen as a nutrient can also affect species composition, for example, by triggering accelerated growth of some species at the expense of others.